The local information of difference equations: Restriction to the formal disk

 \subsection{Definitions}

 Difference equations with support on $p+\Z$ are trivial in the sense that for a $\ddA$-module $M$ which is torsion over $\C[z]$, $\tau$ induces isomorphisms $M_z\to M_{z+1}$.
 Hence describing these modules amounts to describing $\C[z]$-modules supported at a point.
 Taking limits, one can argue that difference modules over a formal neighborhood of the orbit $p+\Z$ should be just modules over $\C[[z-p]]$.
-Our definition of difference modules will contain slightly more information than just a module over $\C[[\pi]]$.
+Our definition of difference modules will contain slightly more information than just a module over $\C[[z-p]]$.
+Throughout, we will consider $p\in \A^1$ to be fixed and we will abbreviate $\pi=z-p$.
+For a $\C[z]$-module, we will denote $M_p=\C[[\pi]]\otimes_{\C[z]} M$.